Evaluating ESL Students

 Students dread exams in any form.
 What worse feeling is there than doing very well in all aspects of a class and then doing poorly on the exam because you are sick or studied the wrong material?
 This does not mean that you have to give up on testing but I would rather use smaller test or quizzes that occur more often and are worth between 5-20% of their overall grade.
 They can be multiple choice, true false or have written answers of 1-2 sentences and still show clearly who understands what you have taught and who does not.

-Using a variety of ways to evaluate
+Using a variety of ways of evaluating ESL Students

 All of my classes have a 20% combined attendances and participation grade.
 However, everything else will depend on the class and skill.
 Writing classes all have portfolios so that the students and I can review the full scope and progression of their work.
 Speaking classes have interviews as a component so I can see them talking with each other or have them talk to me one on one about a topic they have studied.
 Presentations classes involve monthly presentations that become longer and more complicated as the term progresses.
 Suit the assignment to the skill and it will make things more relevant for the students and yourself when grading them.